mongodb/docs/source/includes/examples-map-reduce.rst

 .. map-reduce-counts-begin

-In this example, you will perform a map-reduce operation on the ``orders`` collection for all documents that have an ``ord_date`` value greater than or equal to ``2020-03-01``.
-The operation groups by the ``item.sku`` field, and calculates the number of orders and the total quantity ordered for each ``sku``.
-The operation then calculates the average quantity per order for each ``sku`` value and merges the results into the output collection.
+In the following example, you will see a map-reduce operation on the ``orders`` collection for all documents that have an ``ord_date`` value greater than or equal to ``2020-03-01``.

+The operation in the example:

+#.
+Groups by the ``item.sku`` field, and calculates the number of orders
+   and the total quantity ordered for each ``sku``.

+#.
+Calculates the average quantity per order for each ``sku`` value and
+   merges the results into the output collection.

 When merging results, if an existing document has the same key as the new result, the operation overwrites the existing document.
 If there is no existing document with the same key, the operation inserts the document.

+Example steps:

 #.
 Define the map function to process each input document: